plchiulab/plchiulab_old_website/links.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; RELION (for REgularised LIkelihood OptimisatioN) is a stand-alone program that employs an empirical Bayesian approach to refinement of (multiple) 3D reconstructions or 2D class averages in cryo-EM.

 - [Rosetta](https://www.rosettacommons.org/docs/latest/Home)
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Rosetta is a comprehensive software suite for modeling macromolecular structures.
 As a flexible, multi-purpose application, it includes tools for structure prediction, design, and remodeling of proteins and nucleic acids.
+(Rosetta Commons; https://www.rosettacommons.org)

 - [SerialEM](http://bio3d.colorado.edu/SerialEM/)
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SerialEM is a program that can acquire a variety of data from electron microscopes: tilt series for electron tomography, large image areas for 3-D reconstruction from serial sections, and images for reconstruction of macromolecules by single-particle methods.